corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 #### Database

-The database bootstrapping creates schemas in the cluster database and populates them with the initial configuration.
+The database bootstrapping creates schemas in the cluster and state manager databases and populates them with the initial configuration.
 It is enabled by default:

 ```yaml
 bootstrap: